 will become 'pinched' at an OAS, reducing the well spacing, which will effectively change

+the electrical and optical properties of the system.
 In this work, we are using undoped MQW structures to correlate the structure of these defects,

 as viewed by AFM, with the observed optical (exitionic) transitions using Fourier transform infrared